Dr Martyn Dade-Robertson

 Newcastle upon Tyne

 The trajectory of my research and teaching to date has been underpinned by a conviction that architectural design theory and practice have a significant contribution to make to contexts beyond the built environment.
-I have also looked to move past technological speculation in areas such as digital technology and Synthetic Biology to develop and explore experimental prototypes, seeking to ground speculative discourse in practical reality.
 Through the development of core research programs in technology and scientific areas such as Synthetic Biology, my aim is to develop a rigorous intellectual engagement with new types of material systems and practices.

 I am Co-Director (with Katie Lloyd Thomas) of ARC (The Architectural Research Collaborative) and and Editor for ARQ (Cambridge University Press - Architectural Research Quarterly).
-I have published more than 20 peer reviewed publications including the book The Architecture of Information (Routledge 2011) and received more than £400,000 in research income working on projects which span architectural design and digital technologies.
-My research group ArchaID is the basis form both my research and teaching and more information can be found here.
+I have published more than 30 peer reviewed publications including the book The Architecture of Information (Routledge 2011) and received more than £700,000 in research income working on projects which span architectural design and digital technologies.
+My research group Synbio Construction is the basis form both my research and teaching and more information can be found here.

 I am always keen to talk to promising prospective PhD students in areas of Architectural Design and Computation and Architecture and Synthetic Biology.
 I have a particular interest in design and emergence through computational and biological systems.